tarunwadhwa13/Classified-ads-48/README.md

 # Classified-ads-48

-> Hacktoberfest: I only accept pull requests where the user went through installation.
+> Beginers friendly: I only accept pull requests where the user went through installation.
 Please share a capture of a working installation with pull request.
 > Also, I do not accept "any" pull request.
 Something like: Changing a button color would (most probably) be ignored.

 🧰 Tech stack